steno-aarhus/research/onboarding/practicalities/index.md

     -   Cafe Vest at K408

-    In addition, there is a small café with limited selection at entrance A, which is open 8-14.RM Printer
+    In addition, there is a small café with limited selection at entrance A, which is open 8-14.

+RM Printer

 :   RM printer is available on Plan 3 (Niche A301-016 or A301-022) Note
     the name of the printer from someone in your office.
 For questions